bluepostit/lw-docker/README.md

     ```
 2. Fill in values for all variables in your `.env` file.
 For `USER`, give your Linux user name.

-## Build
+## Create a container
-1. Create a named volume for your container's home directory:
+1. Pull the image and build a container with it:
     ```bash
-    sudo docker volume create --name=home-volume
+    sudo docker-compose up -d
     ```
-2. Now pull the image and build a container with it:
+2. Run the post-installation script on your Docker **host**:
     ```bash
-    sudo docker-compose up -d
+    bash post-install-host.sh
     ```
+    You will now have a terminal opened in the Docker container.
+3. In the Docker **container**, run the post-installation script:
+    ```bash
+    cd ~ && bash post-install.sh
+    ```

+## Issues
+- There is still an issue with locales not being set correctly in the built image.